zombie-einstein/zombie-einstein.github.io/_posts/2020-07-12-ca_causal_regions.md

-description="Each node on the graph represents a triple of cells (in this case for binary states) and edges the result of shifting the triple left and appending the next cell in the sequence i.e. a node is adjacent to another if it overlaps it's neighbours patter.
+description="Each node on the graph represents a triple of cells (in this case for binary states) and edges the result of shifting the triple left and appending the next cell in the sequence i.e. a node is adjacent to another if it overlaps its neighbours pattern.
 In this manner we can represent the state of the CA as a walk on this graph, following edges as we move along the array." %}